-Students will submit a petition to graduate (PTG) before they begin their anticipated final semester and will receive instructions and due dates by email.
-Students planning to finish their programs in a summer term will submit their PTG by the deadline for the previous spring term.
-The PTG need only be submitted once, regardless of when the student actually completes their program.
+Students submit an electronic petition to graduate (ePTG) before they begin their anticipated final semester.
+Students will receive instructions and due dates by email.
+Students planning to finish their programs in a summer term will submit their ePTG by the deadline for the previous spring term.
+The ePTG need only be submitted once per year.
+For example if submitted in Fall 2022, a resubmission wont be needed until Spring 2024.
+If student goes over one year they must directly contact the registrar's office at ptg@hpu.edu.
+Step by step instructions can be found here: